 The investment tools that Personal Capital offers make it easy to view your overall investment portfolio health.

 The Fee Analyzer is designed to save you money.
-There can be lots of little 401k fees that can easily go unnoticed.
+There can be lots of little 401k fees that can quickly go unnoticed.

 This tool will help you find alternatives to mutual funds that cost money to be managed.
 Personal Capital found that switching from a 401k mutual fund to a non-401k mutual fund saved investors an average of $175 per year.

 The Fee Analyzer will give you recommendations similar to your current investments, without the expensive management fees.

-What could be better: We love that Personal Capital offers excellent resources and an awesome free app.
-The biggest downside is you’ll get notifications advertising the premium Wealth Management plans that Personal Capital offers.
+What could be better: We love that Personal Capital offers excellent resources and a great free app.
+The biggest downside is you’ll get notifications advertising the premium Wealth Management plans that Personal Capital provides.

 Personal Capital Cash

 Following in the footsteps of other big robo-advisors like Wealthfront and Betterment, Personal Capital launched a high-yield cash account, similar to an online savings account.
 This account may be the perfect choice if you’re using some of the other features that Personal Capital offers, and offers a higher-than-average APY of 0.65%.

 There are no fees, minimum balance, or transfer limits to worry about.
 And you can link your monthly bills to withdraw from your account automatically.